-Holly is highly experienced counsel recommended in the legal directories as a leading junior in Administrative and Public Law, Employment, Education and Data Protection law.
-She is a member of the Attorney General’s panel of counsel and registered under the Public Access scheme.
+Holly is highly experienced counsel recommended in the legal directories as a leading junior in Administrative and Public Law, Employment, Education and Data Protection/Information law.
+She undertakes advisory and advocacy work for a broad spectrum of clients including commercial organisations, individuals, central and local government, local authorities and regulatory bodies in her areas of specialism.
+She has been instructed on cases of major public importance in the tribunals and civil courts, including the Court of Appeal and Supreme Court.
+She is a member of the A Panel of Treasury Counsel and registered under the Public Access scheme.

 Holly is recommended in Legal 500 as a Leading Junior in Administrative and Public law.
 Her broad-based practice encompasses local and central government, immigration, community care, public procurement, human rights and general vires issues.
 She is regularly instructed on judicial review matters, both on her own and as junior counsel.
 She has acted for a wide range of clients including private companies and individual claimants as well as respondent local authorities, regulators, universities and government departments.
 She also has experience as an advocate at Coroner’s inquests and in the Court of Protection.

 Recommended in Legal 500 and Chambers and Partners as a leading junior in Employment law, Holly has a particular interest in High Court employment disputes and has acted in a number of cases concerning covenants in restraint of trade and breach of confidence, as well as bonus claims.
 She also has considerable experience as an advocate in the employment tribunals and EAT and has acted in, and advised on, cases involving the full range of employment law issues, including discrimination, whistle-blowing, TUPE, agency workers, trade union matters, strike action, working time etc.